MRAlirad/foundry-defi-stablecoin/README.md

 ## Defi Handler Deposit Collateral

-ٌe're going to adjust the code in our Invariants.t.sol such that our tests are more focused by being routed through a handler contract.
+We're going to adjust the code in our Invariants.t.sol such that our tests are more focused by being routed through a handler contract.
 In so doing, our tests will have a more sensible order of functions to call and more contextually relevant random data.

 We'll start by creating the Handler.t.sol contract.